pprachhiii/StayEase/README.md

 - **Advanced Search**: Include price ranges, ratings, availability filters, etc.
 - **Improved UX**: Add animations, form validation, loading indicators, and accessibility features.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository, create a branch, and open a pull request with your changes.

+---

+## 📌 Additional Notes

+- Ensure MongoDB is properly set up (e.g., using MongoDB Atlas or a local MongoDB instance).
+- The backend API must be running before the frontend is accessible for real-time messaging.
+- Make sure that the `.env` file contains the correct values for the MongoDB URI and JWT secret.